 What is Gemtesa?

-- urge urinary incontinence: a strong need to urinate with leaking or wetting accidents
+- urge urinary incontinence: a strong need to urinate with leaking or wetting accidents:

-- frequency: urinating often
+- frequency: urinating often.

 It is not known if Gemtesa is safe and effective in children.

-Before taking Gemtesa
+Before taking this medicine

 How should I take Gemtesa?

-- Swallow the tablets whole with a glass of water.
+Take this medicine with a full glass of water.

 Gemtesa side effects

-The most common side effects include:
+Common Gemtesa side effects may include:

-These are not all the possible side effects.
-For more information, ask your doctor or pharmacist.
+This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-Inactive ingredients: croscarmellose sodium, hydroxypropyl cellulose, magnesium stearate, mannitol, and microcrystalline cellulose.
+Croscarmellose sodium, hydroxypropyl cellulose, magnesium stearate, mannitol, and microcrystalline cellulose.
 The light green film coating contains FD&C Blue No. 2 - aluminum lake, hypromellose, iron oxide yellow, lactose monohydrate, titanium dioxide, and triacetin.

 More about Gemtesa (vibegron)

-- Pricing & Coupons
+- Pricing & coupons

 - Drug class: urinary antispasmodics